Emceelamb/network-routers/basic_router/README.md

-# Setup a base router on Alpine Linux
+# Setup a basic router on

+These scripts will check for software dependencies, configure routing files, and create a wireless access point.
+Please run the script for your operating system.

 ## Requirements
 - Raspberry Pi with onbard WiFi